Bath Installation Cost

 Material

-The material that the bath is made from will change not only the look but also the feel of the bath.
-Different materials will hold heat differently and will feel differently against your skin.
+The material that the bath is made from will change the look and feel of the bath.
+Different materials will hold heat differently and will feel different against your skin.

 Cast Iron Bath Cost

 Cast iron tubs have been around since the 1800s.
 They most often have an enamel surface bonded to the iron.
-They were common in older homes but are more of a specialist item now.
-The price range for these tubs is £750 - £3,000.
+They were common in older homes but are now more of a specialist item.
+The price range for these tubs is £1,300 to £2,400.

 Pros